rallek/helper/src/modules/RK/HelperModule/README.md

 here you can find the helpers for this site e.g. carousel, linker, simple info pages or images

-This module is intended for being used with Zikula 1.5.0-git and later.
+This module is intended for being used with Zikula 1.5.2 and later.

-**Note this is a development version which is NOT READY for production yet.**

 For questions and other remarks visit our homepage http://k62.de.